 It was noted that often, veterans are treated with various drugs to alleviate symptoms rather than cure a disease or address the root cause of the illness.
 Dr. Haley described a study that he had proposed that never received funding that would treat individual veterans with various drugs for specific symptoms related to Gulf War Syndrome.
 The goal was to measure the change in quality of life after using the drugs.
 A discussion ensued about the benefits of orthodox medicine and those of alternative treatments.

 It was noted with a lack of proven treatments, doctors often do not know which drugs to prescribe for Gulf War veterans.
-The committee discussed the possibility of the FDA approving PB and a botulism vaccination.
-If DoD adopts these treatments, another generation of veterans may be affected.
+The committee discussed the possibility of the FDA approving PB for nerve agent pretreatment, and a botulism vaccination; both were considered "investigational new drugs" at the time of the Gulf War.

 Mr. Robinson noted that it is not only important to treat these veterans, but to follow up and determine whether or not the treatment was effective.